Research and Business Development

 Figure 1: Confirmation of gold mineralisation along structural elements

-Interactions of the earth’s plates an orogenic scale events are considered by Truscott to have influenced the deformation and shearing of the host rocks for mineralisation.
+Interactions of the earth’s plates on orogenic scale events are considered by Truscott to have influenced the deformation and shearing of the host rocks for mineralisation.
 This has provided the basis for development of mathematical models to identify new mineral-rich areas covering distances over 100km in the mineral.

 Confirmation and Back Testing Modelling